Helmet Laws in Massachusetts

-At The Law Offices of Jeffrey S. Glassman, we are fully committed to protecting the rights and interests of motorcyclists and those who love them – regardless of whether they were wearing a helmet at the time of their accident.
+At The Law Offices of Jeffrey S. Glassman, our motorcycle injury attorneys are fully committed to protecting the rights and interests of motorcyclists and those who love them – regardless of whether they were wearing a helmet at the time of their accident.

 We do, though, recognize that helmets can save lives.
 The fact is, most sporting activities have their own approved protective gear for participants.
 Motorcycling is no exception.